pbojinov/lorem-hipsum/README.md

-### LoremHipsum.js
+### lorem-hipsum

-LoremHipsum.js is a Node.js and Component.js module for generating passages of lorem hipsum text. lorem hipsum text is commonly used as placeholder text in publishing, graphic design, and web development.
+> lorem-hipsum is a npm module for generating passages of lorem hipsum text. lorem hipsum text is **not** commonly used as placeholder text in publishing, graphic design, and web development, but should be.

 ### Why Fork?